How to help aging-in group members find the retirement coverage they need

 1. Know your employer group plan members better

 As members approach retirement, they’re often overwhelmed by the decisions they need to make at this stage in their lives.
-While some employed age-ins are well informed and are confident about finding the appropriate insurance plans, many are anxious and need support in choosing the right plan.
+While some employed aging-in customers are well informed and are confident about finding the appropriate insurance plans, many are anxious and need support in choosing the right plan.
 Armed with a rich understanding of their customer personas, health plans can identify member concerns and appropriately address them in their marketing efforts and communications.

 2. Improve member targeting using advanced analytics